 Even the Galaxy's Edge bottles of Coca-Cola have made their way onto eBay.
 Individual bottles of Coke are going for more than $10 plus shipping.
 Sets of Coke, Diet Coke, and Sprite are fetching more than four times that.
 It's enough piracy to make Hondo Ohnaka proud.

-It seems that Disney and Lucasfilm really did know what they were doing, and the thirst for these items are high — though the House of Mouse probably doesn't feel great about people swiping all its stuff.
+It seems that Disney and Lucasfilm really did know what they were doing, and the thirst for these items is high — though the House of Mouse probably doesn't feel great about people swiping all its stuff.
 If the free items keep finding their way onto eBay, and the park continually needs to replace them, is there a chance that Galaxy's Edge will cut back on things like sporks and coasters?
-Or, is this just the price of doing business in a galaxy that's even more lucrative than it is far, far away?
+Or is this just the price of doing business in a galaxy that's even more lucrative than it is far, far away?

 Only time will tell.

 DAISY RIDLEY TALKS STAR WARS ON FALLON

 Daisy Ridley is doing the press rounds for Ophelia, a film that tells the story of Hamlet from Ophelia's perspective.
 She's playing the titular character.
 Naturally she has to do press, and of course people are going to ask her about Star Wars.